-Holographic Phase shows the reconstructed holographic image based on the phase information.
-This is the commonly used image type in the M4 system.
+Holographic Phase shows the reconstructed image based on the phase information.

 Holographic Amplitude shows the reconstructed image based on the amplitude information.

 Camera shows the interference pattern, i.e. the hologram, captured by the HoloMonitor camera.
 The hologram is the basis for reconstructing the holographic images.